-- Instead of following up and replying to everyone's questions in the comments, create follow-up content that addresses the most common questions or critique points.
+- Instead of replying to everyone’s questions in the comments, create follow-up content that addresses the most common questions or critique points.

 - Hire a social media manager or a virtual assistant to handle your communication channels, and empower them to provide help and answers without needing input from you.

 - Chatbots?
-I don’t know anything about this and find them pretty useless and frustrating as a user, but it might be worth looking into.
+I don’t know anything about this and find them pretty frustrating as a user, but it might be worth looking into.

 Too much of a good thing